2023 date is Sunday August 6th.

 - Custom designed participant award

-- Brightly colored custom race cap, ability to purchase discounted brightly swim buoy, both required for swim
+- Brightly colored custom race cap provided at race check-in.
+Ability to purchase discounted brightly swim buoy, both required for swim.

 - FREE post-race celebration with yummy refreshments and fun music